SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-08-i-guess-i-like-dolly-parton.md

 suffer through it personally.

-So when [somebody asked me]({{ site.baseurl }}/tags/#SomebodyAskedMe) to see about [Dolly Parton](https://en.wikipedia.org/wiki/Dolly_Parton), I was&hellip; skeptical I was being trolled.
+So when [somebody asked me]({{ site.baseurl }}/tags/#SomebodyAskedMe) to see about [Dolly Parton](https://en.wikipedia.org/wiki/Dolly_Parton), I was skeptical and thought maybe I was being trolled.
 I mean: the big hair&hellip; the provocative figure&hellip; the loudly performative stage persona&hellip; this did _not_ look hopeful!